GluuFederation/docs-de-prod/docs/source/operation/custom-oxauth.md

 ### Using Docker Config (Swarm Mode)

-Create config to store the content of `login.xhtml` and `custom.css`.
+Create a config file to store the content of `login.xhtml` and `custom.css`.

     docker config create oxauth-login-html login.xhtml
     docker config create oxauth-custom-css custom.css

-Afterwards _mount_ them into container.
+Then, _mount_ them into the container.

     docker service create \
         --name oxauth \